AmaTech-Twins/.github/profile/README.md

 # Problem Solving Sessions

-Welcome to the problem-solving organisation of Lebogang Sekwati, Miah-Niecke Dreeckmeier, Ndzalama Mabasa, Silindile Madlala, Siphesihle Mnyengeza and Tebogo Motibana .
-They are dedicated Umuzi full-stack web development recruits who are upskilling to join BBD Software company.
-This GitHub repository is dedicated to documenting their daily prooblem-solving sessions, focused on improving their problem-solving skills in algorithms and data structures.
+Welcome to the Pro-Solving Squad where we solve data structures and algorithms problems from some of the most popular online coding interview preparation platforms

 ## Session Details

-- **When:** Everyday
+- **When:** Every Thursday
-- **Time:** 1.5 hours
+- **Time:** 11:00 - 12:30 (1.5 hours)

 ## Motivational Quote